neurolabusc/nii2meshCPP/README.md

 ![Influence of s 0 vs s 100](s0s100.jpg)

 6. The reduction factor allows you to simplify the mesh, resulting in a much smaller file size and faster renderng on slow hardware.
-This stage uses [Sven Forstmann's](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification) simplification method which is [adaptive](http://www.alecjacobson.com/weblog/?p=4444), using smaller triangles in regions of curvature and large triangles in regions flat regions.
+This stage uses [Sven Forstmann's](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification) simplification method which is [adaptive](http://www.alecjacobson.com/weblog/?p=4444), using smaller triangles in regions of curvature and large triangles in flat regions.
 Choosing a value of `-r 0.15` will eliminate 85% of the triangles.
 Notice how similar the top row appears, while the bottom row illustrates a dramatic reduction in complexity.

 ```
 ./nii2mesh -r 1 bet.nii.gz r100.ply